-We all know you can make good coffee with fresh coffee beans or expensive equipment, but you may not realize there are many other things you can easily do to make your coffee taste better right now.
+We all know you can make good coffee with fresh coffee beans or expensive equipment, but you may not realize there are many other things you can easily do to make your coffee taste better, without spending a dime!

 1. RINSE AND REFILL THE WATER TANK EVERY MORNING